The Music Education Department at Berklee offers innovative undergraduate and graduate programs that prepare students for careers as music teachers.

 - Our Master of Music in music education provides students with the opportunity to explore contemporary issues and topics in music education, including culturally sustaining music education, cutting-edge music technology, urban music education, and much more.

 - Our unique Master of Music in music education (autism concentration) includes intensive study of cutting-edge pedagogies and evidence-based practices for teaching music to students with autism and other disabilities.
-This program and the graduate certificate below are part of the Berklee Institute for Arts Education and Special Needs.
+This program and the graduate certificate below are part of the Berklee Institute for Accessible Arts Education.

 - Our Graduate Certificate in music education and autism offers individuals who already possess a Master's degree to take our five Autism-based core courses and earn a credential for their studies.